shanjcu/web-framework/docs/jcu/application-theming.md

   <link rel="stylesheet" href="{{ site.cdn.css }}" integrity="{{ site.cdn.css_hash }}" crossorigin="anonymous">
   <script src="{{ site.cdn.js }}" integrity="{{ site.cdn.js_hash }}" crossorigin="anonymous"></script>
 {% endhighlight %}

+{% callout warning %}
+**Heads up!** This is provided by [Rawgit.com](https://rawgit.com) and whilst free, provides no uptime or support guarantees.
+If you're using this approach, let us know on [issue #8](https://github.com/jcu/web-framework/issues/8) so we can track interest in an official CDN option.
+{% endcallout %}

 If using the JavaScript resources above, ensure you have jQuery and Tether available on your page.
 If you're looking to load these over CDN as well, use